Ajax23/PoreMS/docsrc/workflow.rst

  :name: fig2

 Once the generation is done, store the structure and preferably the object for future analysis.
-Furthermore a master topology with the number of residues and a topology containing grid molecule parameters should be created using the :func:`porems.store.Store.top` and :func:`porems.store.Store.grid` functions.
+Furthermore, a master topology with the number of residues and a topology containing grid molecule parameters should be created using the :func:`porems.store.Store.top` and :func:`porems.store.Store.grid` functions.